 If you know that China has the only rainbow mountain in the world, then you are wrong; Cusco has its peak too!
 Due to climate change and global warming, the snow that covers the mountain has melted, revealing a colorful scene before the eyes of the people of Pitumarcan.

-More specifically, the Rainbow Mountain is a mineralized mountain with many different shades, like a zebra, from orange to green, located on Cerro Vinincunca at 2,500 m above sea level, belonging to the Pitumarca District region, Province of Canchis, Department of Cusco.
+More specifically, Rainbow Mountain is a mineral-rich mountain with a variety of colors, similar to a zebra, ranging from orange to green, located on Cerro Vinincunca at 2,500 m above sea level, in the Pitumarca District region, Province of Canchis, Department of Cusco.
 (Yes, the division also includes Machu Picchu) 100 km southeast of Cusco.

 THE RAINBOW MOUNTAIN PERU